Theatre in Ashland

 Summer at the Oregon Shakespeare Festival!

 Spend six nights in Ashland, Oregon and experience theatre first-hand at the Oregon Shakespeare Festival.
-Attend five different plays, engage in cast discussions and get a first-hand view of the relationship of the printed text to the stage performance.
+Attend six different plays, engage in cast discussions and get a first-hand view of the relationship of the printed text to the stage performance.

 Students and Community Members are welcome!
 Student Scholarships are available!